ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 9. What’s Love Got to Do with It (1993)

-Story: A film about the singer Tina Turner and how she rose to stardom with her abusive husband; Ike Turner and how she gained the courage to break free.
+Story: A film about the singer Tina Turner and how she rose to stardom with her abusive husband, Ike Turner, and how she gained the courage to break free.

 10. Dolores Claiborne (1995)

-Story: Dolores Claiborne was accused of killing her abusive husband twenty years ago, but the court’s findings were inconclusive; she gain her freedom to walk freely.
+Story: Dolores Claiborne was accused of killing her abusive husband twenty years ago, but the court’s findings were inconclusive; she gained her freedom to walk freely.
 Now she has been accused of killing her employer, Vera Donovan, and this time there is a …

 11. Scream for Help (1984)